There are multiple types of muffin eaters.

 Measure the flour, salt, baking soda, cinnamon, ginger, and nutmeg.

 Peel the carrot and apple, and then use the large holes of a box grater to shred both.
+Before you start grating, first review how to safely use a box grater!
+No accidents, please!

 For the apple, hold it by the top (stem) and bottom of the core.
 Grate until you reach the core and then rotate the apple to repeat this process with the remaining sides.
 You’ll be left with just the core.